DiamondLightSource/gas-hydrate-segmentation-unets/README.md

 ### 2d and 3d U-net training and prediction scripts

 These can be found in the `unet_methods` directory.
+On Linux, For ease of installation and use we recommend downloading the [singularity container](#singularity-container).

 #### 2d methods